SherlockLeon/Machinelearning/README.md

 3.NLP Resources Download:

 There's a command nltk.download('popular') in the script for downloading necessary NLP packages such as stopwords list, tokenizers, etc. Ensure that this step is successfully executed in your environment.

+To run a Python script in the terminal, you can follow these steps:

+Open the Terminal:

+1.On Linux or MacOS, you can search and open the “Terminal” application.
+On Windows, you can use “Command Prompt” or “PowerShell”.

+2.Run the Python Script:

+Ensure Python is installed on your system.
+Use the Python command to run the script, for example: python Part 2.py or python3 Part 2.py, depending on the version of Python installed on your system.
+Adjust the above steps according to your specific operating system and setup.
+Ensure Python and required libraries such as pandas, nltk, sklearn, etc., are installed.